 - Call us at 1-800-647-7706 to request an application.
 Complete and send to the address noted on the application.

 Once registered, property owners will receive a business license and a Unified Business Identifier (UBI).
-This UBI number is a unique number assigned to you, and it is the "registration number" you use to report to DOR.
+This UBI number is a unique number assigned to you, and it is the "account ID" you use to report to DOR.

 Examples of reporting taxes due on lodging by location